For questions on academic policies please use the list below. Click on the corresponding link under topics to be directed to more information.

 - No more than 6 semester hours of Independent Study may be used in an undergraduate degree program and no more than 3 semester hours in a minor.

 - An undergraduate student may take no more than 4 semester hours of Independent Study in any one term.

 - A faculty member should direct no more than 6 hours of Independent Study in any one term.

 These guidelines define policy in ordinary circumstances, although exceptions may be made by the department chairperson because of hardship or for some other extraordinary cause.

 The student will meet with the faculty who serves as the director of an Independent Study.

-If the faculty member agrees to supervise the Independent Study project, the Independent Study form and Special Course form (found in the academic department office) will be completed.
+If the faculty member agrees to supervise the Independent Study project, the Independent Study form and Special Course form will be completed.
 These forms will be presented to the department chairperson.

 If the department chairperson approves, she/he will determine, in consultation with the faculty member, the number of semester hours credit for the project and sign the Special Course Form authorizing registration for the Independent Study.
 This packet of information must then be sent to the Dean's Office for approval.

 Once approved, the Dean's Office will submit the Special Course form to the Registrar's Office for registration.